- 1 Introduction and aims

 - inappropriate jokes and insults

-- inappropriate physical contact and unwelcome sexual attention
+- inappropriate physical contact, unwelcome sexual advances and requests for sexual favors

 Examples of possible consequences

 If a participant engages in harassing or demeaning behavior, the conference organizers may try various remedies such as warnings or requests to desist if appropriate; with the final recourse being expulsion from the conference with no refund.
-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
-Conference staff can be identified by their special oSC organizer t-shirts and badges, and have received training on how to receive your report.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a the conference organizer directly or tell the registration booth that your would like to contact the conference organizer.

 The openSUSE Conference/Summit Staff reserve the right to deny entrance to any individual.